just-another-guy-with-a-username/Tick-oaT-Two/README.md

 ## !lanigiro ehT

 In this fun and enjoyable game, you can play with a friend or against an AI, but with simple rules that are immediately understood by the vast majority of people.
-While the second player can force win or draw every time, the AI only goes second half the time.
-That's right, this AI is actually unbeatable.
-Good luck!
+While the second player can force win or draw every time, the AI uses a variation on this strategy that still allows the player to win sometimes, similar to the Tick-Oat-Two bot.

 # Quantum Tic-Tac-Toe